grapa-dev/grapa/docs-src/docs/obj/transform.md

 > **📋 Current Implementation Status**:
 > - **Levenshtein**: ✅ **Fully working** - Correctly calculates edit distance for all string comparisons
-> - **Jaro-Winkler**: ⚠️ **Limited functionality** - Currently only works for identical strings due to match distance calculation issue
+> - **Jaro-Winkler**: ✅ **Fully working** - Correctly calculates similarity scores for all string comparisons
-> - **Cosine Similarity**: ⚠️ **Limited functionality** - Currently only works for identical strings due to word-based implementation
+> - **Cosine Similarity**: ✅ **Fully working** - Uses word-based frequency analysis for document similarity
 >
-> Future enhancements will fix the Jaro-Winkler and Cosine similarity algorithms for non-identical string comparisons.
+> All three algorithms are now functional and provide accurate results for their respective use cases.

 ### levenshtein(other, options)
 Calculates the **edit distance** between two strings - the minimum number of single-character edits (insertions, deletions, substitutions) needed to transform one string into another.